phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

+#Total Number of Tweets: 1013938
-#Number of Trump Tweets: 321643
+#Number of Trump Tweets: 322006
-#Number of Cruz Tweets: 214312
+#Number of Cruz Tweets: 214807
-#Number of Clinton Tweets: 212654
+#Number of Clinton Tweets: 212927
-#Number of Sanders Tweets: 142118
+#Number of Sanders Tweets: 142262
-#Number of Rubio Tweets: 53202
+#Number of Rubio Tweets: 53277
 #Number of Jeb!
-Tweets: 42410
+Tweets: 42492
-#Number of Carson Tweets: 14932
+#Number of Carson Tweets: 14954
-#Number of Kasich Tweets: 11215
+#Number of Kasich Tweets: 11241
-#Total Number of Tweets:
 #Current Stream Started at Fri Feb 12 22:54:01 MST
 ---
 ---